sreachtools/sreachtools.github.io/_docs/src/modules/stochReach/setBased/SReachSetOptions/index.md

                                             t=0, that also admits an open-loop
                                             stochastic reach probability, above
                                             the prescribed probability
                                             threshold.
+This requires the
+                                            safe set at t=0 to be
+                                            full-dimensional
+                                      'mve'
+                                          - Choose the anchor which is the maximum volume inscribed ellipsoid of the safe set at t=0 | This does not require the safe set at t=0 to be full-dimensional | We also use bisection to maximize the open-loop stochastic reach probability, above the prescribed probability threshold | This method also uses an affine translation of the provided direction vectors based on the computed ellipsoid.
                                       'all'
                                           - The underapproximative set is computed via the convex hull of the union of the polytopes obtained from the methods above.
-This polytope will have a maximum of twice the number of given direction vectors as vertices
+This polytope will have a maximum of 3x the number of given direction vectors as vertices